ponylang/pony-tutorial/expressions/literals.md

 Here `my_stringable_array` is coerced to `Array[Stringable] ref`.
 This works because `Stringable` is a trait that both `String` and `U64` implement.

-It is also possible to return an Array with a different [Reference Capability](../capabilities/index.md) than `ref` just by specifying it on the type:
+It is also possible to return an array with a different [Reference Capability](../capabilities/index.md) than `ref` just by specifying it on the type:

 ```pony
 let my_immutable_array: Array[Stringable] val =